ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab01.md

 When you are done and have tested your solution thoroughly, save your code fin the file `maze.txt` in your github repo.

 Are you up for more?
 There are some fun challenge problems in the next section.
-They are optional.
+You are highly encouraged to try these, but they are not required.

 BTW, the style of coding that Picobot uses is an example of finite state machines.
 We will explore it further later on in SPIS.
 The concept of state machines is particularly useful if you are interested in robotics, for example.
 However, many other applications use this style as well.

-## SUPER-challenge problems
+## Challenge problems

-When you've mastered the maze and you're ready for more, try some optional SUPER-challenge problems.
+When you've mastered the maze and you're ready for more, try some optional challenge problems (some of these are super challenging).
 You don't need to submit these, but you could if you wanted to; just create additional files in your github repo with .txt endings, and put an explanation for each of those files in your README.md.

 For example, you could challenge yourself with some of the following problems:

 * For the empty room, see if you can use only 6 rules.

+* For the maze, see if you can use only 8 rules.

+* Scroll through the different maps and see if you can write Picobot programs to solve these other rooms.

 * For the empty room, can you build a machine that covers each cell in the room exactly once?

-* For the maze, see if you can use only 8 rules.

 * In the Roomba vacuum cleaner analogy, you might know that the edges of a room get dirtier than the middle of the room (dust kicked up accumulates near the walls).
 Can you program Picobot to cover the cells that are adjacent to walls at least twice and cover interior cells exactly once?

-* Scroll through the different maps and see if you can write Picobot programs to solve these other rooms.

 * Can you write a single program that works for ALL provided mazes?